navkar/Predictions/README.md

 * **People** will start to sacrifice themselves for greater good.
 This is very much possible in 2025.
 * Politics will see new compassionate leaders.

-#### 2024 - 2025
+#### ROW (2024 - 2025)

-* Clear decline of the Western Hegemony.
+* Clear decline of the Western hegemony.
   - Multi-polar world (East vs West)
   - New real growth shall come from India/China/Korea and other eastern territories.
   - Significant collapse of fiat based currencies (Euro / Yen etc)
-* Post-COVID era will start in 2024 and uses digital currency completely.
+* Post-COVID era shall begin in 2024
 * New form of Social media shall be discovered.
-End of Facebook/Instagram.
+Clear decline of Facebook/Instagram MAU's.
 * Aftermath in USA and asset values will go down.
 Housing and Bond markets will collapse.
   - Only Physical Gold/Silver/Copper bar/coins and Bitcoin will work.
   - **Hyperinflation** in USA due to currency collapse.